Obert Logan

-Obert Clark "Butch" Logan (December 6, 1941 – January 21, 2003) was an American football safety in the National Football League for the Dallas Cowboys and New Orleans Saints.
-He played college football at Trinity University.
-Logan, whose nickname was "The Little O", was the last person in the NFL to wear the single digit 0 before its use was discontinued by the league.
+Obert Clark "Butch" Logan (December 6, 1941 – January 21, 2003) was an American professional football safety who played in the National Football League (NFL) for the Dallas Cowboys and New Orleans Saints.
+He played college football for the Trinity Tigers.
+Logan, whose nickname was "The Little O", was the last player in the NFL to wear the single-0 jersey until 2023.

 Early years

-Obert attended Gonzales High School, where he competed in football, basketball, baseball and track.
-Originally recruited to Trinity University as a defensive back, he was the best athlete on the team, so his coaches persuaded him to play both ways.
-He was a four year starter, playing defensive back, flanker and halfback.
-In his first 2 seasons he led the team in rushing and in his last 2 years he led them in receiving.
+Logan attended Gonzales High School, where he competed in football, basketball, baseball and track.
+Originally recruited to Trinity University as a defensive back, his coaches persuaded him to play both ways.
+Logan was a four-year starter, playing defensive back, flanker and halfback.
+In his first two seasons, he led the team in rushing and in his last two years he led them in receiving.

-As a senior, he set a school and Southland Conference record with 11 receiving touchdowns.
-He set a school mark with an 81 yard run against Southwest Texas State College.
-He set a school record with a 79 yard reception against McMurry University.
+As a senior, Logan set a school and Southland Conference record with 11 receiving touchdowns.
+He set a school mark with an 81-yard run against Southwest Texas State College.
+Logan set a school record with a 79-yard reception against McMurry University.
 He also set school marks with 23 kickoff returns for 465 yards.
-He finished his college career with 33 kickoff returns (school record) for 690 kickoff return yards (school record).
+Logan finished his college career with 33 kickoff returns (school record) for 690 kickoff return yards (school record).

-He received honorable-mention Little All-American honors as a senior, was a three-time member of the All-Texas team and a three-time All-Southland Conference selection.
+Logan received honorable-mention Little All-American honors as a senior, was a three-time member of the All-Texas team and a three-time All-Southland Conference selection.
 He also practiced basketball, baseball and track.

-In 1999, he was inducted into the Trinity University Hall of Fame.
+In 1999, Logan was inducted into the Trinity University Hall of Fame.